top of page

 Marketing

-Is our product “greener” than competing products?
+Is our product “greener” - and therefore more attractive to selective customers and markets - than competing products?

 Benchmarking